Riding My First Bikepacking Endurance Race

 I bonked hard

-We were coming up to the halfway point and I got so excited I forgot to eat and drink for 3 hours.
+We were coming up to the halfway point, and I got so excited I forgot to eat and drink anything for 2-3 hours.

 I didn’t know how far away we were; I just knew we were close!